sui-foundation/sips/sips/sip-zklogin-with-WebAuthn.md

 To support WebAuthn in zkLogin, the following two options are proposed:

 1. **Add a new schema for WebAuthn signatures in the [Signatures](https://docs.sui.io/concepts/cryptography/transaction-auth/signatures) module:**
-   - Define a new signature type for WebAuthn that accommodates the specific data structures used in WebAuthn authentication, such as `algorithm`, `authenticatorData` and `clientDataJSON`.
+   - Define a new signature type for WebAuthn that accommodates the specific data structures used in WebAuthn authentication, such as `algorithm`, `authenticatorData`, and `clientDataJSON`.

-2. Introduce optional attributes in zkLogin to support WebAuthn, such as fields for storing WebAuthn credentials, managing authentication challenges, and handling the response data from WebAuthn authenticators.
+2. **Introduce optional attributes in zkLogin to support WebAuthn:**
+   - Add fields for storing WebAuthn credentials, managing authentication challenges, and handling the response data from WebAuthn authenticators.

+### Authentication Flow

+- **User Authentication:**
+  - Use OpenID for initial user authentication.
+  - Integrate WebAuthn for managing ephemeral keys.
+  - Ensure secure storage and management of keys within hardware security elements, using devices like fingerprint scanners and NFC.

 This approach will allow zkLogin to utilize WebAuthn for ephemeral key management, improving security and user experience.